-- Tell an adult in the building where it has happened (teacher, lunchroom supervisor, bus supervisor, bus driver, etc.) - Tell your parents. - Tell your counselor.
+- Tell an adult in the building where it has happened.
+(Teacher, Lunchroom supervisor, bus supervisor, bus driver, etc.) - Tell your parents. - If the bullying continues, tell your counselor.
 Your counselor will provide you with practical tips on what to do if the bullying continues.
-They will refer you to the office if further disciplinary actions are warranted.
+They will refer you to the assistant principal if further disciplinary actions are warranted.